enasequence/read_docs/faq/pathogen-subs-guide.rst

    .. tab:: Bacteria

-      By default prokaryotic chromosomes and plasmids will be assumed to reside in the in the cytoplasm, however, the 'plasmid' chromosome_location may be specified.
+      By default prokaryotic chromosomes and plasmids will be assumed to reside in the in the cytoplasm, however, the 'plasmid'
+      **CHROMOSOME_LOCATION** may be specified.
-      By default the chromosome topology will be assumed to be linear, so in this example the circular topology was specified.
+      By default the **TOPOLOGY** will be assumed to be linear, so in this example the circular topology was specified.

       .. code:: none